jerrylin96/jerrylin96.github.io/_pages/cv.md

 - Core contributor and maintainer to ClimSim's GitHub repo (May 2023 - Present)
 - Professional Development Lead for the Earth System Science Department (Fall 2023 - Present)
 - Learning the Earth with Artificial Intelligence and Physics (LEAP) Parameterization Focus Group Lead (Jan 2023 - May 2023)
+- Managed a student-run data science course for the Data Science Society at UC Berkeley from Aug 2017 to Dec 2018.

 Awards
 =======